milespossing/SkillDevelopment/readme.md

 ## Currently Working On:

-*Entity Framework*: Looking to have a really solid understanding of how entity framework works and how to set it up efficiently for a variety of tasks.
-It would be nice to get it rolling in Rider as well.

 *Docker*: Learning a lot about docker.
 I have SQL server environments running in docker which can be accessed through data grip (which is nice) so now I think I just have to do more with entity framework to get docker really rolling in the way I need it right now.
+The next step will be learning how to stack up multiple docker instances into a self-contained application.
+One example of this would be an instance of docker running SQL Server and another instance running ASP.NET and the two talking to one another.
+That would be really fun.
+Alternitively I could just use Azure for that.

+*ASP.NET*: Building a very simple small groups app.
+It's really just a proof of concept, but it's an application for churches to keep track of a small groups system and their congregation from a data perspective.

+*General Web Dev*: Working on a personal site/blog/resume/portfolio catchall kinda thing to hone my general web deb skills.

 ## Potential Project Ideas